Best Cheap Car Insurance for Drivers With Bad Credit

 How Much Does Bad Credit Affect Car Insurance?

 Credit history affects insurance premiums in most states.
-Higher scores and strong credit histories lead to lower rates, while lower scores result in higher costs.
+Drivers with higher scores and strong credit histories pay less.
+Lower scores push rates up.

 Average Credit Score Cost